 This is what the Republican Party has done to us this year: It has placed within reach of the Oval Office a woman who is a religious fanatic and a proud, boastful ignoramus.
 Those who despise science and learning are not anti-elitist.
 They are morally and intellectually slothful people who are secretly envious of the educated and the cultured.
 And those who prate of spiritual warfare and demons are not just "people of faith" but theocratic bullies.
 On Nov.
 4, anyone who cares for the Constitution has a clear duty to repudiate this wickedness and stupidity.Maybe the next Republican party will take this to heart, or maybe they'll continue down a losing path.
 Either way, I'll be bitterly cllinging to my porn and online gambling until they don't scare the daylights out of me with blatant religous overtones getting mixed in with politics at the federal level.

-Helen Jones-Kelly, director of the Ohio Department of Job and Family Services, confirmed today that she OK'd the check on Samuel Joseph Wurzelbacher following the Oct.
+That arrogant Joe the Plumber guy, who does he think he is?!?
+Asking The Obama an unscripted question in his boorish, midwestern attire.
+Luckily, local commissar Helen Jones-Kelly was able to put him in his place by investigating his child support records.
+From the Columbus Dispatch (h/t Gateway Pundit): Helen Jones-Kelly, director of the Ohio Department of Job and Family Services, confirmed today that she OK'd the check on Samuel Joseph Wurzelbacher following the Oct.
 15 presidential debate.Fellow proles, there is no need to fear a demagogue-like president rising to power in a time of economic crisis with a self-righteous majority of supporters who pay no heed to the Rule of Law.
 No historical precedents whatsoever!

 She said there were no political reasons for the check on the sudden presidential campaign fixture though the Support Enforcement Tracking System.